 Tip: It’s a bad idea to reveal your BATNA at the outset.

-Present Multiple Offers
+3. Present Multiple Offers

-Multiple offers will often prompt or nudge our counterpart into providing vital information about their objectives and the true nature of their business ambitions.
-Negotiating will be more energetic and productive because several options will likely enhance the possibility of finding even more creative solutions than would otherwise have been possible.
+Multiple offers will often prompt or nudge the other side into providing vital information about their objectives and the true nature of their business ambitions.
+Negotiating will be more energetic and productive.
+This is because several options will likely enhance the possibility of finding even more creative solutions than would otherwise have been possible.

 - Mistakes are mitigated against, with a third party looking out for both sides’ interests.
-This prevents one sided gains and fosters a free thinking creative process, and of course reduces risks.
+This prevents one-sided gains and fosters a free-thinking creative process and, of course, reduces risks.

-We need to appreciate that not just any agreement leads to a win-win scenario or outcome in our negotiations.
+We should appreciate that not just any agreement leads to a win-win scenario or outcome in negotiations.
 In reality, very few negotiations reach this aspirational and theoretical ideal.
 Time constraints all too often straight-jacket how long and far we can explore.
-Attitudes, positions and skills set invisible boundaries that constrain what we see as possible.
+Attitudes, positions, and skills set invisible boundaries that constrain what we see as possible.

 - J. Lewicki, A. Litterer, W.Minton, M. Sauders, ‘Negotiation’, 2nd Edition, Irwin,(1994).